 The first essential step in creating a design language is to understand the brand.
 At Asana, we chose to go deep into redeveloping our brand (which you can read more about here) but a rework of your brand isn’t necessary to build a system, only an understanding of it.

 Creating a real and workable implementation of the brand is like turning words into action.
 Picking things like typeface and color is just the first step.
 Determining how to use these tools in your design work is where you refine those initial brand elements and truly bring your product to life.

-Concurrent with the process of defining our brand, we began to work on setting out a framework for defining the overall look and feel.
+Concurrent with the process of defining our brand, I began to work on setting out a framework for defining the overall look and feel.
 While we knew that some parts of it would change as our brand became more solid, this gave us a strong base to start with.